Effect of fluctuations on the Geodesic rule for topological defect formation: Geodesic rule in spin model

 \subsection{Correlation between vortices and anti-vortices}

-The Kibble Mechanism predicts strong correlation among the vortices \cite{Digal:1998ak}.
-It is expected that, given a vortex the probability that the nearest defect is an anti-vortex is higher than a vortex.
-This can be deduced from the Kibble Mechanism in the following way \cite{Digal:1998ak,Vachaspati:1984dz}.
-The number of defects within an area $A$ is $N\sim A/\xi^2$.
-On the other hand the perimeter of this area is $\sim A^{1/2}$.
-This can be traversed in $N^{1/2}\sim A^{1/2}/\xi$ steps of length $\xi$.
-Since for each step the average variation of $\theta$ is $\pi/2$, the net variation of $\theta$ along the perimeter can be computed using method of random walk of $N^{1/2}$ steps.
-Hence it is expected that the standard deviation is $\sim N^\nu$ with $\nu=1/4$.
-For a completely random distribution of vortices $\nu=1/2$.
-In Fig.\ref{cdist} we plot the distribution of net winding number in the sub-lattice for various temperatures.

-The distributions shown in Fig.\ref{cdist} can be fitted well with gaussians.
-The exponent $\nu$ is given by the standard deviation of the gaussians.
-The resulting values of $\nu$ extracted for various temperatures is shown in Fig.\ref{nuex}.
-The exponent $\nu$ for $T=1.18$ turns out to be $0.18$.
-For $T=2.5$, $\nu \simeq 0.21$.
-Note that a constant factor is to be taken into account while comparing these results with the the Kibble Mechanism \cite{Digal:1998ak}.
-The resulting $\nu$ approaches the value $1/4$ for $T\to \infty$.
+The Kibble Mechanism also predicts strong correlation among the vortices \cite{Digal:1998ak}.
+In a given area the standard deviation, $\sigma$, of difference in number of vortices and anti-vortices $Q=N_+ - N_-$ is given by $\sigma \sim N_D^{\nu}$, with $\nu=1/4$ \cite{Digal:1998ak,Vachaspati:1984dz}.
+On the other hand, for a completely random distribution of vortices $\nu=1/2$.
+Fig.\ref{cdist} shows the distributions of net winding number in the sub-lattice for various temperatures.
+The resulting values of $\nu$ are shown in Fig.\ref{nuex}.
+Note that a constant factor is to be taken into account while comparing these results with the Kibble Mechanism \cite{Digal:1998ak}.
+The resulting $\nu$ approaches the value $1/4$ when $T\to \infty$.
 This makes sense as the geodesic rule is imposed at the scale of lattice spacing and the NN spins are uncorrelated in this limit.
 In the following we study the Geodesic rule in $\phi^4$ theory.
-The results are qualitatively similar to the present case of $O(2)-$spins.